Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - You be strange now but don't be a stranger, nah'mean? - **Leon, Mr. Robot**
 - You have to be comfortable with being uncomfortable.
 - A great fire burns within me, but no one stops to warm themselves at it, and passers-by only see a wisp of smoke.
-- It matters not what someone is born, but what they grow to be.
+- It matters not what someone is born, but what they grow to be. - **J.K.
+Rowling, Harry Potter and the Goblet of Fire**
-- Not all those who wander are lost.
+- Not all those who wander are lost. - **J.R.R.
+Tolkien, The Fellowship of the Ring**
 - Perhaps it's impossible to wear an identity without becoming what you pretend to be.
 - We judge others by their actions and ourselves on our intentions.
 - We’d care a lot less about what others thought about us, if we realized how little they did.